YannRnf/aPdfApp/README.md

 Create a project in your google cloud console, and generate your oauth api credentials here :
 [Google api credentials](https://console.cloud.google.com/apis/credentials)

-**Warning : if you fail your first setup and can't get it working, regenerate your credentials, google must have thought they were corrupted**
+**Warning : if you fail your first setup and can't get it working, regenerate your credentials, google must have thought they were corrupted.**

-**Warning 2 : You must set your domain url and redirect url.
-No problem for a local 127.0.0.1 url, but for a production environment you must have a level 1 private domain for Google to accept you RedirectURL. **

 The redirect url for this project look like this in development :
 `http://127.0.0.1:8000/auth/complete/google-oauth2/`

+**Warning 2 : You must set your domain url and redirect url.
+No problem for a local 127.0.0.1 url, but for a production environment you must have a level 1 private domain for Google to accept you RedirectURL.**

 Then set your env variables
 ```